 Graduate students in the Department of Ecology and Evolutionary Biology are supported in three different ways.
 Most students are supported on Teaching Assistantships that require teaching service each semester.
-Other students are supported on Doctoral Research Fellowships that involve minimal service requirements.
-Both of these means of support are available through the department's admission process.
 Some students are supported on Research Assistantships, which are available only through the laboratories of individual faculty; they usually involve research responsibilities beyond that which the student pursues for the doctoral degree.
+Other students are supported on outside fellowships such as the National Science Foundation Graduate Research Fellowship.
 Prospective students should contact faculty with whom they are potentially interested in working to inquire about any Research Assistantships that are available through that person's laboratory.
 The other forms of support are described below.
 All three modes of support carry a full tuition waiver.
-Although Teaching Assistantships and Doctoral Research Fellowships are available only to doctoral students, some Research Assistantships may be awarded to those seeking the Masters degree in addition to doctoral students.
+Although Teaching Assistantships are available only to doctoral students, some Research Assistantships may be awarded to those seeking the Masters degree in addition to doctoral students.

 Want To Know More?

 Sign into the School of Science and Engineering's TulaneGrad to get your own personalized information about your program!